AmithGspn/CyberInfra_labs/Labs/P4_dpdk/Introduction_to_P4_DPDK/lab_roadmap.rst

 #.
 Section 1: Introduction.
 #.
 Section 2: Lab topology.
 #.
-Section 3: Implementing the P4-DPDK pipeline.
+Section 3: Defining the headers.
 #.
-Section 4: Building the experiment topology.
+Section 4: Implementing the parser.
 #.
+Section 5: Building the P4-DPDK pipeline and the lab topology.
-Section 5: Testing connectivity.
+#.
+Section 6: Testing the application.